b-lukaszuk/RJ_BS_eng/contents/comparisons_categ_data.md

 replace(sco(s), Regex("Options.*") => "")
 ```

 It appears to work just fine.
-Let's transpose the table and see if we get a
+Let's swap the inputs and see if we get a
 consistent result.

 ```jl